-warning – this post has a lot of pics and text… so take your time to read the post and enjoy the pics
+this very popular idli recipe post has a lot of tips on making idli batter and step by step photos for making soft idlis at home. so take your time to read this detailed guide on making soft idlis at home and enjoy the pics

 i would see the way my mom would soak the rice, dal and then grind it and then leave it to ferment. this was a regular saturday ritual in my house and i knew that on sunday we would get steaming hot idlis with chutney for breakfast. for lunch it would be dosa with sambar and a veggie.